teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/V&V_request.md

 @biosensics/test-and-manufacturing :
 - [ ] V&V executed
-- [ ] Attach filled out V&V to this issue
+- [ ] Attach completed V&V to this issue

 @biosensics/engineering :
 - [ ] Configure production server (if not an initial release)